jash-maester/spacefn-evdev/README.md

 ## Running

 Find your keyboard in `/dev/input/`.
-The easiest way is to look in `/dev/input/by-id`;
-for example, my laptop keyboard is `/dev/input/by-id/usb-ITE_Tech._Inc._ITE_Device_xxxx_-event-kbd`.
+The easiest way is to look in `/dev/input/by-id`; Just do a `ls` in this location and identify your keyboard. for example, my laptop's keyboard is `/dev/input/by-id/usb-ITE_Tech._Inc._ITE_Device_xxxx_-event-kbd`.

 Then run the program:
 ```
-./spacefn /dev/input/by-id/usb-ITE_Tech._Inc._ITE_Device_xxxx_-event-kbd
+./spacefn /dev/input/by-id/usb-ITE_Tech._Inc._ITE_Device_xxxx_-event-kbd (replace this with your keyboard's path)
 ```

 ## Customising